 Gravity have become quite popular since they filter almost as fast and pumps with little work required.
 The downside is that you need a large contain to hold “dirty” water.
 Originally gravity filters were mostly home-make or very heavy systems designed for base camps.
 A number of companies sell purpose designed gravity filters that are appropriate for backpacking including the Platypus Gravity Works, MSR Autoflow and Katadyn Basecamp.
 I like the feeder for the Platypus, but I think the clean reserve is less than ideal.
 The Platypus Water Tank is much better because it can sit on the ground with the opening toward the top.

 Recently, a number of products have come to market that use UV light to purify water.
-The most popular are the Aqua Star and the SteriPEN which is now owned by Katadyn.
+The most popular is the SteriPEN which is now owned by Katadyn.
 The nice thing about the using UV light is it will purify reasonable clear water in something like 60 seconds.
 Just scoop up the water and turn on the UV source.
 When the water is cool and good tasting, this can be quite the treat.
 The downside of the UV systems are that they don’t work well with cloudy water, and the systems is prone to fail, particularly in colder conditions.
 It you decide to use a UV system, bring a a backup system.
 Most UV systems needs a wide mouth container so the typical Playtpus bladders don’t work with it.

 Solar water disinfection (SoDis) is a highly effective way to treat water in sunny locations if you aren’t on the go.
 Simply fill up a plastic 2 litter or smaller bottle with water, and put it in the sun.
-If full sunlight it will be safe to drink in 6 hours.
+In full sunlight it will be safe to drink in 6 hours.

 Three minutes of boiling water is also highly effective went dealing with biological containments.
 The downside is that you might need to carry extra fuel, and in hot weather, you don’t get safe, cold water to drink.